Doctiveminkk/cypher_a/README.md

 # cypher_a
-Simple java program to create and save in a file a random cypher
+Simple java program to create and save in a file a random cypher.